prezi/gradle-haxe-plugin/README.md

 The `CompileHaxe` task handles HAR dependencies automatically, but it also accepts 0.x-style `hxsrc` archives and standard Haxelibs, too.

-## Easier testing

-The 0.x version only supported one MUnit test to be run, with tests contained in the `src/common` directory.
-Now you can have a test task for each of your builds with different tests for each platform:

-	task buildServer(type: CompileHaxe) {
-		configuration configurations.runtime
-		source "src/main/haxe/common"
-		source "src/main/haxe/js"
-		resource "src/main/resources"
-		targetPlatform "js"
-	}

-	task testServer(type: MUnit) {
-		// The build to test
-		test buildServer
-		// Tests can be found in these directories testSource "src/test/haxe/common"
-		testSource "src/test/haxe/js"
-		// You can add resources for testing testResource "src/test/resources"
-	}

 ## Dependencies between projects in a multi-project build

 Suppose you have a build like this: